[This post may contain affiliate links at no additional cost to you.]

 We only started tracking our net worth mid/early 2017 so the only option is to move backwards.
 At the end of 2016, we probably had $700K-$750K-ish in net worth.
 Then Jared moved into a higher paying gig.
 We’ve also been lucky with investments and fetched net worth gains of around $350K in a year.
 Which is crazy to small chirps like us.
 You see why I’m suspicious don’t ya.
 The biggest drivers of those numbers are company stock grants, real estate and saving everything like crazy.

-Was 2017 a solid financial year for you?
+Readers, was 2017 a solid financial year for you?
 Does anyone get Christmas “bonuses” from family like hubby’s?
 I felt a bit embarrassed about it when I chose to disclose it.
 Money self-made gets a better response from my ego compare to money being gifted.